Technical documentation

 Authentication & session security

 Sessions are signed with a rotating HMAC secret and stored in HTTP-only cookies.
-Passwords are bcrypt-hashed.
+Passwords are hashed with scrypt (memory-hard KDF).
 MFA is available for all workspace members.

 Data retention & deletion